cpoppema/pass-browser-chrome/README.md

 -----END PGP PUBLIC KEY BLOCK-----" | gpg --import -
 ```

 You will see something like this, all you need to remember is one thing from this output: the key ID.
 The ID here is `5AF8663E`.
-You can also user the longer key ID you can find in the plugin options.
+You can also use the longer key ID you can find in the plugin options.
 In this example it would be A6A041765AF8663E.

 ```Shell
 gpg: /home/me/.gnupg/trustdb.gpg: trustdb created